IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The sender implements media rate control and an data unit queue for each media type or source, where data units containing encoded media frames are temporarily stored for transmission.
 Figure 1 shows the details when a single media source (or stream) is used.
-A transmission scheduler (not shown in the figure) is added to support multiple streams.
-The transmission scheduler can enforce differing priorities between the streams and act like a coupled congestion controller for multiple flows.
-Support for multiple streams is implemented in
-{{SCReAM-CPP-implementation}}.
+Scheduling and priotization of mulitiple streams is not covered in this document.
+However, a similar approach as coupled congestion control {RFC6365} can be applied.

 ~~~aasvg
           +------------------------------+